 Some employers contribute the employer match dollars each paycheck, which is great.
 But you need to know that if you max your retirement account out early in the year, instead of contributing equally throughout the year, you may not get the full employer match.
 Instead, you may only get the employer match each pay period where you had a retirement contribution and miss out on the employer match in those pay periods where you couldn’t contribute anymore because you had already maxed out for the year.

 Thankfully, some companies realize this is crazy and make a true-up contribution at the end of the year to give you the full employer match, but not all companies do.
 Make sure you either spread your contributions out throughout the year to get the full employer match or make sure your company will give you a true-up contribution.
 You don’t want to miss out on free retirement matching dollars.

-Vesting Schedules Mean You Don’t Always Earn Your Match Dollars
+Vesting Schedules Mean You Don’t Always Earn Your Employer Match Dollars

 If you just started a job in the last few years and you’re thinking about leaving for greener pastures, you might be surprised to learn you may not get to take all of your retirement matching dollars with you.
 Some employers don’t actually give you your employer match dollars right away.
 While they’re invested just like regular employer match dollars, you only earn the match dollars on a year-by-year basis according to your employer’s vesting schedule.